Juan A. Colmenares

 the supervision of Prof. Kwang-Hae (Kane) Kim.†

-Before doing my Ph.D., I was a faculty member at the Applied
+Before doing my Ph.D., I was a faculty member in the

 My CV is here.